MZHayatzada/Shoping_Cart_ReactJS_Redux_Responsive_App/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App.
+Shopping Cart ReactJS+Redux

 ================This App is Created with ReactJS and Redux.============================ =>Credits: (UI) CSS and HTML download from https://epicbootstrap.com/snippets/shopping-cart